 If the i-th column of Φ is not null and can not be expressed as a linear combination of the other columns, then the i-th parameter is independently identifiable.

-At first eliminate all of the columns of Φ with only zeros.
-The number of independent parameters is equal with the rank of Φ. These parameters can be expressed in a linear combination of the original parameters.
+First, all the columns of Φ with only zeros should be eliminated; the number of independent parameters is then equal to the rank of Φ. These parameters can be expressed in a linear combination of the original parameters.

-To get the coefficients for the linear combinations, the reduced row echelon form of Φ is required:
+To obtain the coefficients for the linear combinations, the reduced row echelon form of Φ is required: